WebDevBernard/AWS-Lambda-Project/README.md

 ### [View Live Demo](https://mythicdungeons.vercel.app/)

-- This data is taken from week 20 onwards, therefore is not accurate at the moment.
+- Please Note, this data is taken from week 20 onwards, therefore is not accurate.

 ## About